-Blood is the only fluid connective tissue in the human body and it plays a major role in the transportation of nutrients, respiratory gases, hormones, etc. Apart from the transportation, blood is also involved in maintaining and regulation of body temperature, pH, and other thermoregulation processes.
+Blood is the only fluid connective tissue in the human body and it plays a major role in the transportation of nutrients, respiratory gases, hormones, etc. Apart from transportation, blood is also involved in maintaining and regulating body temperature, pH, and other thermoregulation processes.
 As per the scientists’ estimations, the total volume of the blood in the human body should be approximately seven percent of the total body’s weight which will be about 5 to 5.5 liters (1.5 gallons) of blood.

 Blood is generally composed of red blood cells (RBCs), white blood cells (WBCs), blood platelets, and plasma that includes protein, salts, and water.
 William Harvey, an English physician, was the first person to recognize and conduct experiments on the blood and its circulation in the human body.